Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 360

-However the route is more notable for the use of 6 hybrid diesel-electric buses alongside the Darts.
+However the route is more notable for the early use of 6 hybrid diesel-electric buses alongside the Darts.
 The route was originally awarded with new vehicles rather than cascaded LDPs, and late in 2003 it was announced that the route would act as a testing ground for hybrid vehicles.
 The principle is that the gearbox is replaced by a large battery and electric circuits; a small diesel engine charges the battery which then drives electric motors, and during braking the motors can regenerate electricity and put it back into the battery.
 All this results in far lower fuel use, and consequently lower pollution, with the engine normally operating at its optimal speed when not idling.
 It was intended to order a full compliment of such vehicles based on the new Transbus Enviro 200 (the 200H).
 However, development halted during financial problems at Transbus and its subsequent reconfiguration as Alexander Dennis, so the deal fell through.

-Instead an order for 6 vehicles went to Wrightbus, and the vehicles, branded Electrocity, finally arrived and entered service a few weeks ago.
-The chassis is a VDL (DAF) SB120, but obviously the mechanical components are re-configured for the hybrid power train.
-Here WHY 3 (LX55 EAE) loads up at South Kensington Station heading eastbound on Tuesday 21 February.
+WHY1 (LX06 ECN) is one of the original vehicles, and was seen after rebuild and relivery at Elephant & Castle on 13 October 2011.
 The choice of WHY for the class code is a bit peculiar – it is meant to mean Wright HYbrid, but may well start people asking questions instead, such as why they are there, why they were so late etc. ...!
-Similar vehicles have recently been introduced on route 129.

 Navigation